RubixML/ML/docs/model-selection.md

 # Model Selection
 Model selection is the data-driven approach to choosing the hyper-parameters of a model.
-It aims to find the best combination that maximizes a particular cross validation [Metric](cross-validation/metrics/api.md).
+It aims to find the best combination of parameters that maximizes a particular cross validation [Metric](cross-validation/metrics/api.md).
 The [Grid Search](grid-search.md) meta-estimator automates model selection by training and testing a unique model for each combination of user-defined hyper-parameters.
+Since Grid Search implements the [Parallel](parallel.md) interface, each model can be trained on its own CPU core.

+## Searching
 As an example, we could attempt to find the best setting for the hyper-parameter *k* in [K Nearest Neighbors](classifiers/k-nearest-neighbors.md) from a list of possible values `1`, `3`, `5`, and `10`.
 In addition, we could try each value of *k* with distance weighting turned on or off.
 We might also want to know if the data is sensitive to the underlying distance kernel so we'll try the standard [Euclidean](https://docs.rubixml.com/en/latest/kernels/distance/euclidean.html) as well as the [Manhattan](https://docs.rubixml.com/en/latest/kernels/distance/manhattan.html) distances.
-The order in which the sets of possible parameters are given to Grid Search is the same order they appear in the constructor of the learner.
+The order in which the sets of possible parameters are given to Grid Search is the same order they are given in the constructor of the learner.

 ```php
 use Rubix\ML\GridSearch;